 The advent of human induced pluripotent stem cells (iPSCs) has heralded a new generation of clinical and basic research into human disorders.
-Patient-derived skin fibroblast cells are reprogrammed into iPS cells, which allow researchers to directly examine a wide variety of diseases directly in human cells. iPS cells also have remarkable therapeutic potential, as they can be differentiated into multiple cell types, including neurons, and can be transplanted back into the donor without the risk of an immune response.
-Cells derived from patients can also be used to screen novel therapeutic compounds, and, as these cells reflect the genetic profiles of their donors, can be used to study the mechanisms of multiple neuropsychiatric and neurodegenerative disorders.
+Patient-derived skin fibroblast cells are reprogrammed into iPS cells, which allow researchers to directly examine a wide variety of diseases directly in human cells in addition to studying gene variants in patient populations.

 Launched in November of 2010, the iPS Core Facility was created to support researchers from the Picower and McGovern Institutes and the Department of Brain and Cognitive Sciences in creating human and animal cell models of diseases.
 The various laboratories have expertise and experience with different experimental protocols which, when combined in a collaborative manner to the study of human cells, result in accelerated progress in this novel, dynamic and competitive field.

 Since its inception, the facility has been used by over 25 researchers at MIT and has rapidly become essential to studies of autism, psychiatric disease, Alzheimer’s, and many neurodegeneration diseases.

 Effective FY14 the iPS facility opened its doors for the first time to other MIT users and to users external to MIT as a fee for service facility, Collaborations with researchers outside MIT have been increasing and include noteworthy interactions with the Broad Institute and other biotech industry representatives..

 The facility offers an orientation and training program and is accessible to users at all hours with a keycard security system.
 Shared equipment is available with a sign-up reservation system.